buzden/deptycheck/docs/source/explanation/specifications/recommendations.md

 ## Encoding functions and predicates and why you might not want to

 Sometimes, you might need to define a complex predicate, or set a new index value to be some non-trivial result of a function application.
-Since DepTyCheck can't work with types whose indices are set to be the result of a function application:
+Unfortunately, DepTyCheck cannot derive a generator with a given index in case this index is obtained via function application:

 <!-- idris
 {-